Okipa/laravel-table/README.md

 Configure row actions on your table by calling the `rowAction` method.

-This package provides the following actions :
+This package provides the built-in following actions:
 * `Show`: requires a `string $showUrl` parameter on instantiation
 * `Edit`: requires a `string $editUrl` parameter on instantiation
-* `Destroy`: allows an optional `string confirmMessage` parameter on instantiation
+* `Destroy`

 To use them, you'll have to declare a closure parameter that will allow you to manipulate a `Illuminate\Database\Eloquent $model` argument.
 This closure will have to return an array containing your row actions.

+You'll ben able to chain the following methods to your actions:
+* `allowWhen(Closure $allowWhenClosure): Okipa\LaravelTable\Abstracts\AbstractRowAction`
-You can display an action conditionally with the `when` method, chainable on actions.
-This method will accept a closure parameter hat will allow you to manipulate a `Illuminate\Database\Eloquent $model` argument.
+  * this closure will let you manipulate a `Illuminate\Database\Eloquent $model` argument and must return a `boolean`

-You also can execute a hook on action execution with the `hook` method, chainable on actions.
-This method will accepts a closure parameter hat will allow you to manipulate a `Livewire\Component $livewire` and a `Illuminate\Database\Eloquent $model` arguments.
+  * this method allows you to choose if actions should be allowed or not
+* `confirmationMessage(string $confirmationMessage): Okipa\LaravelTable\Abstracts\AbstractRowAction`
+  * this method allows you to define a custom confirmation message for your action that will override the default `__('Are you sure you want to perform this action?')` one
+  * will only be useful for actions that are requiring a confirmation
+* `executedMessage(string $executedMessage): Okipa\LaravelTable\Abstracts\AbstractRowAction`:
+  * this method allows you to define a custom executed message for your action that will override the default `__('Action has been executed.')` one

 ```php
 namespace App\Tables;